jesseliy/LintCode/README.md

 # LintCode
-Code for Qs in LintCode
+Python Code for Qs in LintCode